digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 <!--presenter notes

-In this week’s assigned reading, we learned how the Bentley Historical Library developed an integrated system using three of the four digital repository system types we just covered: **Digital Preservation System** (Archivematica), **Institutional Repository** (DSpace), and **Content Management System** (ArchivesSpace).
+The Bentley Historical Library developed an integrated system using three of the four digital repository system types we just covered: **Digital Preservation System** (Archivematica), **Institutional Repository** (DSpace), and **Content Management System** (ArchivesSpace).
 The goal was to leverage each system’s strengths to fully support an “end-to-end digital archives workflow.”

 These types of integrative setups are quite common in digital archives.
 Such integrations are achieved using **application programming interfaces (APIs)**, which are essentially sets of instructions or protocols that allow one system to communicate with or update data in another.